-My research broadly focuses on communications and information processing for networks.
-Particular areas of interest include network information theory, coding, statistical inference and learning.
+My research interests are broadly in information theory, communications, statistical inference and learning.
 A list of my publications can be found here.
-If you are interested in a Ph.D or postdoctoral position at Cambridge, please read this.

 - "Sparse Regression Codes for Multi-terminal Source and Channel Coding", Allerton 2012.
 [PDF] [Slides]

 The work on decoding sparse regression codes has also led to non-asymptotic results on the performance of AMP algorithms in the more general setting of high-dimensional regression.